Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 ***Crypt 15.*** Speaking the name “Khazan" inside Crypt 15 does not cause a *staff of power* to materialize.
 Instead, the back wall of the crypt is engraved with eight arcane runes and the inscription: “The one who marks my seal with their mastery may prove themselves worthy to inherit my legacy."
 A player with proficiency in Arcana, or who makes a successful DC 10 Intelligence (Arcana) check, identifies the runes as the symbols of the eight schools of magic.
 The order of the symbols, moving clockwise around the engraving, is: illusion, abjuration, necromancy, conjuration, divination, enchantment, transmutation, evocation.

-A creature can cast a spell into an engraved rune, similar to a *ring of spell storing*.
+A creature can cast a spell, including a cantrip or ritual spell, into an engraved rune.
 If the spell cast is of the same school of magic as the school the rune represents, the rune glows with the color of its corresponding school of magic: evocation (red), divination (silver), illusion (purple), transmutation (green), conjuration (brown), abjuration (yellow), enchantment (pink), and necromancy (blue).

-The runes must be activated in the same order as [[Arc E - La Vistana Disparue#1.
+The runes must be activated in the same order as [[Arc E - The Missing Vistana#1.
 The Tower Door|the buttons on the door of Khazan’s tower at Lake Baratok]].
 The two possible proper sequences are:

 * evocation, divination, illusion, transmutation, conjuration, abjuration, enchantment, necromancy
 * necromancy, enchantment, abjuration, conjuration, transmutation, illusion, divination, evocation